 Javier: The advice I have to give is to spend the time thinking about your operations strategy first.
 When a product is backed in crowdfunding, supporters are willing to wait to receive their goods, while in eCommerce, the expectations shift from months to 3-7 days.

 With Easyship, the transition between crowdfunding and eCommerce was seamless, due to their direct integration with Shopify.
 Plus, they even provided global warehouse partners to allow us to offer both affordable and fast delivery solutions.
 Now they're evolving their data, which allows us to make quick and fast decisions to increase the customer experience.

 "With Easyship, we were able to expand quickly without decreasing the quality of our service."

 To learn more about how Easyship helped Tropicfeel fulfill its orders to backers worldwide and grow its eCommerce business, check out our case study here.

 Easyship: Finally, where do you see Tropicfeel in the next 5 years?

 I see Tropicfeel, in five years, as the reference brand for travelers, giving them the option to buy different products in different ways - online and in our own retail stores.
 But, in the end, what we’re looking for is to inspire travelers and change the way they travel.

-We want to change the way people travel because the industry is growing so fast and while we believe it’s great for people to learn new cultures, we also realize that there can be a negative environmental impact.
-We wish to let customers know that when we travel, we need to be mindful of our environmental footprint and work towards decreasing it.
+We want to change the way people travel because the industry is growing so fast and while we believe it’s great for people to learn about new cultures, we also realize that there can be a negative environmental impact.
+We wish to let customers know that we need to be mindful of our environmental footprint and work towards decreasing it when we travel.
 We do this by giving 1% of our revenue to protect national parks.